ggold7046/pytorch/README.md

 - Tensor computation (like NumPy) with strong GPU acceleration
 - Deep neural networks built on a tape-based autograd system

-You can reuse your favorite Python packages such as NumPy, SciPy, and Cython to extend PyTorch when needed.
+You can reuse your favorite Python packages, such as NumPy, SciPy, and Cython, to extend PyTorch when needed.

 Our trunk health (Continuous Integration signals) can be found at [hud.pytorch.org](https://hud.pytorch.org/ci/pytorch/pytorch/master).